FAQs about recent Protecting Your Super and insurance and legislation changes

-On 1 August 2019, age-based cover replaced our current unit-based cover for standard death and TPD insurance.
-Rather than being allocated units of cover, you’ll receive an amount of cover, based on your age, that changes as you get older.
+On 1 August 2019, age-based cover replaced unit-based cover for standard death and TPD insurance.
+Rather than being allocated units of cover, you would have received an amount of cover, based on your age, that changes as you get older.

 You should refer to your Product Disclosure Statement and Insurance Guide for more information and to see how the amount you’re insured for and the cost of cover will change as you age.

-From 1 August 2019 the premiums for our income protection cover will be annual gender-based premiums calculated for each $100 per month of income protection cover you hold.
-As well as gender, premiums will continue to be based on age, occupation, waiting period and benefit period.
+From 1 August 2019 the fees for income protection cover are annual gender-based fees calculated for each $100 per month of income protection cover you hold.
+As well as gender, fees will continue to be based on age, occupation, waiting period and benefit period.

-There are no other changes being made to income protection cover.
-This means existing limits continue to apply.
-For example, you’ll be able to apply for cover of up to 85% of your income, up to a maximum income of $423,530 per annum, plus a further 60% for the next $200,000 per annum of your income for the first two years of the benefit payment period.
+There were no other changes made to income protection cover.
+This means prior limits continue to apply.
+For example, you can apply for cover of up to 85% of your income, up to a maximum income of $423,530 per annum, plus a further 60% for the next $200,000 per annum of your income for the first two years of the benefit payment period.

-Currently, you’re able to apply for the early release of your insured death benefit if you suffer from an illness that will lead to your death within 12 months (eligibility conditions apply).
-On 1 August 2019, that timeframe changes to 24 months.
+Previously you were able to apply for the early release of your insured death benefit if you suffered from an illness that would lead to your death within 12 months (eligibility conditions apply).
+From 1 August 2019, that timeframe changed to 24 months.
 This means terminally ill members (if eligible) may be able to access their death cover earlier than was previously the case.

 Our new offering considers members’ needs at different ages, product features, cover amounts and costs — as well as external factors.
-We’ve also seen major legislative changes with the Federal Government’s Protecting Your Super Package, which requires insurance cover to be cancelled in certain circumstances.
+We’ve also seen major legislative changes which require insurance cover to be cancelled in certain circumstances.

 Our new offering takes all this, in addition to recent claims experience, into account.
-For some members it means the cost of cover will increase.
+For some members it meant the cost of cover increased.

-We’re also more closely aligning our standard insurance cover levels to what our members typically need at different ages.
-Typically, our younger members who are just starting out are less likely to need as much insurance, so we’ve reduced the standard cover for these members.
+We also more closely aligned our standard insurance cover levels to what our members typically need at different ages.
+Typically, our younger members who are just starting out are less likely to need as much insurance, so we reduced the standard cover for these members.

 If you have an insurance claim in progress on 31 July 2019, you’ll be covered under the insurance offering that applied at the date of the event.
 If you’re unsure about the impact of these changes on your claim, call us on 1300 110 650.

-These insurance changes apply for events that happen on or after 1 August 2019.
-If you claim for an event before this date, you’ll generally be covered under the insurance offering that applied at the date of the event.
-If you’re unsure about the impact of these changes on your claim, call us on 1300 110 650.
+You'll generally be covered under the insurance offering that applied at the date of the event.
+If you’re unsure about the impact of our insurance changes on your claim, call us on 1300 110 650.

 Under government legislation, when your employer selects a super fund for your workplace, they must choose one that provides a level of insurance cover automatically to eligible MySuper members.
 We provide our Employee Plan members with automatic ‘standard’ death and total & permanent disablement (TPD) cover when they join.
 How much you’re automatically covered for depends on your age.